elicoggins/keyboardwarrior/README.md

 ## Playing

 Notes fall down the lanes; type the letter shown on each one as it crosses the strike line.
-Longer streaks build your multiplier, missed notes duck the lead guitar out of the mix so you can hear yourself falling apart.
+Longer streaks build your multiplier.

 - **ENTER** — start the selected song
 - **SHIFT + ENTER** — practice mode: pick a start and end section, loop it,